The Most Important Hiking Essentials That Every Hiker Needs

 - Thin or thick pair of leggings (again depending on the temperature and NOT cotton) or Hiking Pants

-- A pair of biker shorts (only bring these if it’s going to be super hot and you have more than 5 miles to hike) and an extra shirt (good for the way back, if your original shirt gets too sweaty)
+- A pair of biker shorts (I only wear these if it’s going to be super hot or bring an extra pair in my pack, again for super hot and sweaty days) and an extra shirt (good for the way back, if your original shirt gets too sweaty)

 - Hat, gloves, neck warmer (for the cold mornings)

-Now, when you hike in the winter, I would read this article.
-This article will, specifically under number 2, tell you how to dress when it comes to winter hiking.
-Basically, I just add more layers, and same for when I’m hiking in the fall time.
+Now, when you hike in the winter, this article will also give you more information about how to dress.
+Basically, I just add more layers, along with my base layers.
+For my arms, I will wear a sweater.
+Then, my puffy or outer shell coat.
+If it’s really cold, I will wear my snow pants over my base layers, while I hike.
 Again, ALWAYS look at weather reports, and prepare for the base of the mountain to be about 10-30° warmer than the summit.
 The summits are ALWAYS 10-30° colder than the bases.

 (Related Post : The Ultimate Skiing Essentials List}